TILOS-AI-Institute/MacroPlacement/CodeElements/Clustering/README.md

 The [Circuit Training FAQ](https://github.com/google-research/circuit_training/blob/main/README.md) adds:

-* **How do we perform clustering of standard cells?**  In our Nature paper, we describe how to use hMETIS to cluster standard cells, including all necessary settings.
+* **"How do we perform clustering of standard cells?**  In our Nature paper, we describe how to use hMETIS to cluster standard cells, including all necessary settings.
 For detailed settings, please see Extended Data Table 3 from our [Nature article](https://www.nature.com/articles/s41586-021-03544-w.epdf?sharing_token=tYaxh2mR5EozfsSL0WHZLdRgN0jAjWel9jnR3ZoTv0PW0K0NmVrRsFPaMa9Y5We9O4Hqf_liatg-lvhiVcYpHL_YQpqkurA31sxqtmA-E1yNUWVMMVSBxWSp7ZFFIWawYQYnEXoBE4esRDSWqubhDFWUPyI5wK_5B_YIO-D_kS8%3D).
-Internally, Google pays for a commercial license, but non-commercial entities are welcome to use a free open-source license.
+Internally, Google pays for a commercial license, but non-commercial entities are welcome to use a free open-source license."

 Finally, the Methods section of the [Nature paper](https://www.nature.com/articles/s41586-021-03544-w.epdf?sharing_token=tYaxh2mR5EozfsSL0WHZLdRgN0jAjWel9jnR3ZoTv0PW0K0NmVrRsFPaMa9Y5We9O4Hqf_liatg-lvhiVcYpHL_YQpqkurA31sxqtmA-E1yNUWVMMVSBxWSp7ZFFIWawYQYnEXoBE4esRDSWqubhDFWUPyI5wK_5B_YIO-D_kS8%3D) also explains the provenance of the netlist hypergraph:

-* **Synthesis of the input netlist.** We use a commercial tool to synthesize the netlist from RTL.
-Synthesis is physical-aware, in the sense that it has access to the floorplan size and the locations of the input/output pins, which were informed by inter- and intra-block-level information.
+* **"Synthesis of the input netlist.** We use a commercial tool to synthesize the netlist from RTL.
+Synthesis is physical-aware, in the sense that it has access to the floorplan size and the locations of the input/output pins, which were informed by inter- and intra-block-level information."

 ## **II.
 What *exactly* is the Hypergraph, and how is it partitioned?**